Virginia Tech seeks another upset in high-profile showdown with No. 14 Notre Dame

 Justin Hamilton, a former assistant under Foster who coached safeties, took over at defensive coordinator as the Hokies weathered dozens of defensive absences related to the pandemic.
 Hamilton also was not available in-person for the first two games a year ago because of virus-related issues.

 “It shows on film how good we’ve been this year, but that really doesn’t matter this week and the next week and the next eight weeks,” linebacker Dax Hollifield said.
 “We’ve just got to keep doing it.
 That’s the past.
 Obviously we’ve executed, done our job.
-Coach Ham’s put us in a good position to make plays, and we’ve just got to keep doing that.”
+Coach Ham has put us in a good position to make plays, and we’ve just got to keep doing that.”

 Hollifield, a junior who had drawn interest from the Fighting Irish in high school, has three sacks, 4.5 tackles for loss and an interception this season.
 Junior cornerback Jermaine Waller has three interceptions and 22 tackles after virus-related issues curtailed his playing time last season.

-Hamilton and his defensive charges have been preparing for multiple quarterbacks this week, with the Hokies uncertain if Notre Dame will be starting Jack Coan or Drew Pyne.
+Hamilton and his defensive charges have been preparing for multiple quarterbacks this week, with the Hokies uncertain whether Notre Dame will start Jack Coan or Drew Pyne.
 Both played in Saturday’s 24-13 loss to fifth-ranked Cincinnati.

-Pyne, a sophomore, played the second half against the Bearcats, throwing for 143 yards and one touchdown on 9-of-22 passing.
+Pyne, a sophomore, played the second half against the Bearcats, throwing for 143 yards and one touchdown on 9-for-22 passing.
 Coan, a graduate transfer from Wisconsin, has started every game this season, although Coach Brian Kelly has rotated quarterbacks, with freshman Tyler Buchner in the mix as well.

 “They’ve got three different quarterbacks, and all three of those guys do things differently,” Hokies defensive tackle Jordan Williams said.
 “So we need to know who’s in the game and when they’re in the game and the situation up front.
 They’re really big up front, and they’re a really good offensive line.”